py2ai/py2ai.github.io/_posts/2020-9-01-Socket-programming-and-openc.md

 				client_socket.close()

 ```
-After running the server.py, copy paste the host_ip of that to client.py
+After running the server.py, copy paste the `host_ip` of that to client.py, let's say if it is `192.168.1.20` then our client code would be:

 # client.py